ckruse/microformats2-elixir/README.md

            [{:microformats2, "~> 0.2.0"}]
          end

+  2. If you want to directly `parse` from URLs, add httpotion to your list of dependencies in `mix.exs`:

+         def deps do
+           [{:microformats2, "~> 0.2.0"},
+            {:httpotion, "~> 3.1"}]
+         end

 ## Usage

-Give the parser an HTML string:
+Give the parser an HTML string and the URL it was fetched from:

     Microformats2.parse("""<div class="h-card">
       <img class="u-photo" alt="photo of Mitchell"